QuantEcon/lecture-python-intro/linear_algebra.md

 ```{index} single: Matrix; Operations
 ```

+When we discussed linear price systems, we mentioned that matrix algebra is similar to algebra for numbers.

+Let's review some details.

 Just as was the case for vectors, we can add, subtract and scalar multiply matrices.